Understanding Electric Meter Sockets and Bases

 - What is the most common electric meter base for residential use?

-- The most common type is a 200 amp meter base.
-Whether it is a ringless vs ring type will depend entirely on the local utility company’s standards, with ringless designs becoming more prevalent due to their enhanced security.
+- The 200 amp meter base is commonly used for many modern single-family homes.
+Whether it is a ringless vs ring type will depend entirely on the local utility company’s standards, with ringless designs becoming more common in some areas due to locking and tamper-resistance features.

 - Do I need a lever bypass meter socket for a home?

-- Typically, no. For most residential services, utilities specify a socket with a horn bypass assembly.
+- Typically, no. For most residential services, utilities specify a socket with a horn bypass assembly or another approved method.
 A lever bypass meter socket is an expensive feature generally reserved for commercial applications or multifamily buildings where maintaining continuous power during meter servicing is critical.

 - Where can I find the approved meter socket specifications for my area?